rayzor/tracker/README.md

+# tracker15 -  validation Step in Main
-# tracker13  - Coder Dojo Club Project
+# Coder Dojo Club Project
-# trying to push to Github ..having trouble.

-A generic tracker App to use as any tracker app.
+A generic tracker App
+used to record Community use of Single USe Plastics.
-Authentication + data entry + chart.
+3 parts: Login/Authentication + data entry + chart.
-will use for Single use plastics App at CoderDojo Club.
+will use for Single Use Plastics App at CoderDojo Club.
 Based on Tommy's videos LearnFlutterWithMe.

 A new Flutter project.